 Bad 'good dramatic ideas' (apparently Foster's , maybe as a result of the sheer unreadability of the character from outside) don't get much worse than this.
 Even she can't make this convincing.
 In fact, she needs only sit silently to make us feel exactly how fast and far she is going down the rabbit hole of her psychological hell.

-Jodie Foster has made a career out of never playing cute to the audience whether acting or directing (the underrated Little Man Tate (1991)).
+Jodie Foster has made a career out of never playing cute to the audience whether acting or directing (I'm thinking of the underrated Little Man Tate (1991)).